 Top Skills Employers Look For

-While certain hard skills are necessary for any position, employers increasingly look for job applicants with particular soft skills.
-This is because, while it is easy for an employer to train a new employee in a particular hard skill (such as how to use a certain computer program), it is much more difficult to train an employee in a soft skill (such as patience).
+While certain hard skills are necessary for any position, employers increasingly look for job applicants with certain soft skills.
+That's because it's generally easier for an employer to train a new employee in a hard skill (such as how to use a certain computer program) than to train an employee in a soft skill (such as patience).

-Here's a list of some of the top skills employers seek in candidates for employment.
-Incorporate these skills into your resume, cover letters, and mention them during job interviews.
+If you possess the top skills employers seek in candidates for employment, incorporate them into your resume and cover letters and mention them during job interviews.

 Emphasize Both Hard and Soft Skills

-During the job application process, you should therefore be sure to emphasize both your hard and soft skills.
-This way, even if you lack a particular hard skill required by the company, you can emphasize a particular soft skill that you know would be valuable in the position.
+Since they're both important, emphasize both your hard and soft skills during the job application process.
+This way, even if you lack a hard skill required by the company, you can emphasize a particular soft skill that you know would be valuable in the position.

-For example, if the job involves working on a number of group projects, be sure to emphasize your experience and skill as a team player and your ability to communicate with team members.
+For example, if the job involves working on a number of group projects, emphasize your experience and skill as a team player and your ability to communicate with team members.

 How to Highlight Your Skills

-You'll want to make sure potential employers are aware of your skills throughout the job application process.
-This means highlighting your hard and soft skills on your resume and cover letter, and also weaving in mentions of your skills during job interviews.
+To make sure potential employers are aware of your skills, highlight them on your resume and cover letter.
+Weave in mentions of your skills during job interviews.

-Incorporate skills into your resume.
-On your resume, you can include a skills section that lists out relevant skills.
-As well, you can point to your skills in job description.
-For instance, if you're applying for a job where you'll need to have legal knowledge, and also communicate with clients successfully, you can include similar experience in job descriptions.
+- Incorporate Skills Into Your Resume: On your resume, include a skills section that lists out relevant skills.
+You can also point to your skills in the job description.
+For instance, if you're applying for a job where you need legal knowledge and the ability to communicate with clients successfully, you can include similar experience in job descriptions.

-Include relevant skills in your cover letter.
-Your cover letter is also an opportunity to highlight both sets of skills.
+- Include Relevant Skills in Your Cover Letter: Your cover letter is also an opportunity to highlight both sets of skills.
 When it comes to soft skills, however, rather than saying you have a soft skill, demonstrate that you have it.
-For instance, rather than saying "I have leadership skills," you can say, "At my role at Company ABC, I steered the sales team to record numbers, creating a bonus structure that generated strong results."
+For instance, rather than saying "I have leadership skills," say, "At my role at Company ABC, I steered the sales team to record numbers, creating a bonus structure that generated strong results."